 Utley starts The Art of Putting with a quick introduction to the playing and teaching he's done over the years, and whets your appetite to get stuck into some serious stroke surgery.
-It's easy to read - had me hooked from the start!
+It's easy to read and had me hooked from the start!

 Most people, Utley suggests, hold the putter across the bottom of their palms, which deadens their feel and puts their arms out of alignment.
 He describes in great detail a grip which puts the pressure points of the grip in the tips of the fingers and the lifelines of the hands.

 Changing this in the right hand particularly allows you to align your elbows far more easily and gives you the feeling that your right hand is directly behind the shaft.
 The first day I did this I took 26 putts instead of my then usual 31 or 32, so I'm a fan to put it mildly.

 Choosing a putter that suits your height is extremely important to the Art of Putting well.
 Stan says the following: